 Transparency report

-Issued in respect of financial year 2014-2015
+Issued in respect of calendar year 2015

 Contents

-1. Introduction 2
+1. Introduction

-2. The legal structure and ownership of the Economist Intelligence Unit.
-3
+2. The legal structure and ownership of the Economist Intelligence Unit

-3. Internal control mechanisms to ensure the quality of credit rating activities.
-4

-4. Statistics on the allocation of its staff to new credit ratings, credit rating reviews, methodology or

-model appraisal and senior management .
-5
+4. Statistics on the allocation of its staff to new credit ratings, credit rating reviews, methodology or model appraisal and senior management

-5. Record-keeping policy 6
+5. Record-keeping policy

-6. The outcome of the annual internal review of the independent compliance function 7
+6. The outcome of the annual internal review of the independent compliance function7

-7. Management policy 8
+7. Management policy

-8. Analyst rotation policy 9
+8. Analyst rotation policy9

-9. Financial information 10
+9. Financial information

-10. Governance statement 11
+10. Governance statement

 1. Introduction

 The Economist Intelligence Unit (EIU) is a wholly owned subsidiary of the Economist Group.
 The EIU provides country and sectoral information and analysis to companies, financial institutions and governments.

 Among the services offered by the EIU are ratings of sovereigns' creditworthiness.
 These fall within the scope of European Union (EU) Regulation (EC) No 1060/2009 of 16 September 2009 on credit rating agencies (CRAs), as amended.
 Since June 2013 the EIU has been registered as a CRA in the EU in accordance with the Regulation.

 This Transparency report has been prepared in accordance with Article 12 of the Regulation.

 2. The legal structure and ownership of the Economist Intelligence Unit.

 The Economist Intelligence Unit Limited (the "Company") is a wholly owned subsidiary company of The Economist Newspaper Limited which is a private company and is not listed or admitted to trading on a regulated market.
 It is therefore not bound by the Listing Rules of the Financial Conduct Authority to report on compliance with the UK Corporate Governance Code.
 As such, a governance statement is not included with this Transparency report.
 The Economist group of companies has however always sought to run its corporate affairs in line with best practice.
 It therefore follows the main principles of the UK Corporate Governance Code as closely as is felt to be reasonably practicable and useful to shareholders.

 The Company has four directors: